Her Campus Logo Her Campus Logo

 Holy Cross '26

 Hi!
-I am a sophomore at Holy Cross and am majoring in English and minoring in Architectural Studies.
+I am a senior at Holy Cross and am majoring in English and minoring in Architectural Studies.
 I'm from Long Island, New York, and my favorite things include skiing, reading, yoga, and the beach!